SrenoG/dto-to-model-vscode/README.md

 but they can be in lowerCamelCase or CamelCase.

-Doublon are deleted in the process.
+Doublon are deleted in the process and the list is sorted.

 You can also starting from enum Dto file:

 exemple:
 export enum TestEnumDto {
  Test1 = "test1",
  Test2 = "tesT2"
 }